fashberg/WThermostatBeca/Installation.md

 ![install-001](docs/install-001.jpg)

 ## 2. Remove Display-Unit
-You better should remove Processor-Wifi-Unit from Relais-Body.
+You better should remove Processor-Wifi-Unit from Relais-Body before you'are going to install.
 The surface is very sensitive for scratches.
 ![install-002](docs/install-002.jpg)

-## 3. Remove Display-Unit
+## 3. Wiring
 The Images shows the GA-Version which has two relais:
 1 - Relais/Output 1 (Close) is active if powered on and the the room temperature is warm enough so the valve should close 2 - Relais/Output 2 (Open) is active if powered on and the the room temperature is to cold so the valve should open to heat the room